 Fibre to the Node (FTTN) : Where the usage of the fibre is limited to your neighbourhood or street cabinets and from the node the traditional cables are used to bring the connection to your home.
 The closer the node is from your home the better speed and quality of service you get.

 Fibre to the Home/Building (FTTH/FTTB): Fibre to the Building refers to the usage of fibre all the way to the building or condos or the office building and than using traditional cable to connect your devices and modems.

 Fibre to the Home is also known as Pure Fibre.
 Where the use of the traditional cables is eliminated and only fibre is used from the IXP to your home.
 It’s the best and the fastest internet connection yet.
 The infrastructure for the FTTB/FTTH is still in the phase of growth and the network is increasing slowly as it takes a bit longer time than FTTN and other cable internet connections.

 Despite their small size, fibre is much more resistant and durable than copper.
-Copper is a soft metal which also conducts heat and a great medium of electricity, which means the electromagnetic or radio signals can have a negative effect creating distortion and affect the internet speed and connection.
+Copper is a soft metal which also conducts heat and is a great medium of electricity, which means the electromagnetic or radio signals can have a negative effect creating distortion and affecting the internet speed and connection.
 Also, the older the copper gets, the more it’s prone to damage and hence proves its short lifetime.
 On the other hand, Fibre is more insulated against all the signals and interference making their connection much more secure and uninterrupted.
 The average speed for DSL range up to 50Mbps in Canada, for traditional cable internet it is 20 to 150 Mbps (sometimes up to 300Mbps) but for Fibre the average speed is over 100Mbps and can easily reach 1000 Mbps where both the upload and download speed is similar.